shinobu-uwu/shinobu-uwu.github.io/public/posts/osdev/1-intro.md

 For that, you will need to have [QEMU](https://www.qemu.org/) and the `make` and `xorriso` package installed in your system.
 Check your package manager repositories for that.
 With the dependencies in place, let’s dig into the code.

-In the root of the repository you will a few files:
+In the root of the repository you will see a few files:

 - `GNUMakefile`: what we will be read by `make` to build our project.
 Inside it you will see a few rules, they don't really matter now, all it does it is compiling and generating an ISO to be used to boot our kernel.